truthofmyrrh/ARTeamProj/README.md

 ## Getting Started

-This project is a small project developed by three Ajou University students as a 'immersive media programming' class project.
+This project is a small project developed by three Ajou University students as a "Immersive Media Programming" class project.

 ### Prerequisites